any-tdf/stdf/doc/components/tabs/guide_en.md

 When the `lineType` property of the `Tab` component is set to `true`, a linear style is used.
 However, it will not work when the layout is set to 'v' (vertical).

+### Overflow mode

+Due to the limited horizontal space on mobile devices, when the layout is horizontal and the number of Tabs is large or dynamic, you can enable the overflow mode.
+In this case, the Tabs will automatically hide the overflowed Tabs and allow you to scroll to view them.
+When overflow mode is enabled, you can use `showNum` to control the number of Tabs displayed, and use `autoScroll` to control whether to enable automatic scrolling.

+When overflow mode is enabled, the actual number of Tabs displayed in the visible area is `showNum+0.5`.
+This design hides the last Tab by half at the beginning, so that users can naturally realize that a Tab is hidden without being deliberately prompted, thus generating a sliding operation.

+> Tip: If the Tab content width is too large, please reduce `showNum` appropriately to avoid hiding the Tab content overflow.

 ### CSS injection

 The Tab structure is relatively complex.
 In order to support more flexible customization, four places for injecting CSS are provided internally.
 The `injClass` property is applied to the outermost element of the Tab.
 The `tabInjClass` property is applied to the internal single tab.
 The `activeTabInjClass` property is applied to the currently active tab.
 And, the `activeInjClass` property is used to apply a specific style to the Tab indicator.